venkatalokeshanne/lingento-app/SYLLABUS_TABLE_OF_CONTENTS.md

-# 🇫🇷 French A1 Full Syllabus - Table of Contents
+# 🌍 A1 Language Learning Full Syllabus - Table of Contents
 ## CEFR Level A1 Complete Learning Framework

 ---